Melissa is a beautiful lemony paradox.

 (To learn more about Chemical Families, listen to one of my most popular podcasts.
 Aromatic Wisdom Podcast Episode 008.)

-Interesting Chemistry Fact: As you can see in the GC/MS report below, the most recent batch of Melissa from Pompeii Organics contains an unusually high percentage of beta-caryophellene, a component great for reducing pain.
+Interesting Chemistry Fact: As you can see in the GC/MS report below, a 2016 batch of Melissa from Pompeii Organics contains an unusually high percentage of beta-caryophellene, a component great for reducing pain.

 (Here’s a glossary to help you understand some of the therapeutic property terminology.)